Whale Watching in Sydney: A Comprehensive Guide

 Getting there: Take the 399 bus from Museum Station, then a 1km walk into the park.

-Tip: Once you are done, head around to La Perouse to check out Bare Island
+Tip: Once you are done, head around to La Perouse to check out Bare Island.

 Cape Banks – La Perouse

-At under 20km from the city’s centre and with excellent public bus connections, La Perouse is a good choice for those without a car who want to spot whales in relative solitude.
+La Perouse, located under 20km from the city’s centre and with excellent public bus connections, is a good choice for those without a car who want to spot whales in relative solitude.
 When you arrive at La Perouse, follow the sign to the beautiful Congwong Beach, an unofficial nude beach, and follow signs to Henry Head.
-The walk is just a 7km return and is considered suitable for people with moderate fitness.
-Along the way, you will pass an old shipwreck, WW2 bunkers and lots of lovely Banksia bushes.
-There is some excellent historical detail on this page.

-Tip: If you work up a hunger Bare Grill makes a mean burger
+Tip: If you work up a hunger, Bare Grill makes a mean burger.

 Cape Solander – Kurnell